skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 that the sail has been cut.

 A wave wash over the ship.
-Thordek losses his grip and is knocked over while sliding across the deck, getting caught in the the ropes.
+Thordek losses his grip and is knocked over while sliding across the deck, getting caught in the ropes.
 Thu'fir holds on to the wheel.

 When all recover, they see that the captain is gone.